lop-Louis/northbook/docs/index.md

     details: Copy-paste prompts that keep meetings on track.
   - title: Ship accessibly
     details: Quick checks that catch 80% of issues.
+nav:
+  - none
 ---

-<a href="#governance-safety" data-primary-action>Use these starting links to keep guidance, tone, and UI aligned.</a>
-Guidance stays light on chores.
-When you need the step-by-step checklist, jump to [runbooks](/runbooks/) (Coming soon).
+Guidance stays light on chores; runbooks carry the detailed checklists. <a href="#governance-safety" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 ## Governance & Safety

 Automation enforces: frontmatter completeness, sanctioned band, sanitization rules, secret scan, build integrity.
-See [Governance Policy](./governance) for lifecycle and gate details.
+See [Anti-drift Content Governance](./governance) for lifecycle and gate details.

 ## FAQ Highlights